 Thibauld joined Watsi on August 3rd, 2016.
-Three years ago, Thibauld became the 2103rd member to automatically support a new Watsi patient every month.
-Since then, 3,430 more people have become monthly donors!
-Thibauld's most recent donation traveled 3,900 miles to support Brandon, a child from Kenya, to fund hydrocele repair surgery.
+Five years ago, Thibauld joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Thibauld's most recent donation traveled 3,900 miles to support Allan, a future doctor from Kenya, to fund a life-changing surgery.

 Thibauld has funded healthcare for 61 patients in 11 countries.